Aethlon Medical, Inc. (AEMD) CEO Timothy Rodell on Q4 2020 Results - Earnings Call Transcript

 But given the data with all of the other viruses that we’ve shown and our ability to very effectively clear this protein, we have a high degree of confidence that the Hemopurifier will trap the SARS-CoV-2/COVID-19 virus.

-We also discussed at that time, the question of whether clearing circulating virus would have an impact on a disease, where the proximate target is the long.
+We also discussed at that time, the question of whether clearing circulating virus would have an impact on a disease, where the proximate target is the lung.
 The literature has evolved very rapidly, as many of you probably know, since the original description of the outbreak in China.

-And the literature regarding the disease is now very clear that although the one is frequently one of the first organs involved in many patients and particularly in the most severe – severely affected ones.
-This is a systemic disease that potentially affects all organ systems and that the second sickest patients out – sickest patients outcomes may be driven by other organ involvement, including cardiac disease and the profound coagulopathies or abnormalities of blood coagulation that characterize their courses.
+And the literature regarding the disease is now very clear that although the lung is frequently one of the first organs involved in many patients and particularly in the most severe – severely affected ones, this is a systemic disease that potentially affects all organ systems and that the sickest patients out – sickest patients outcomes may be driven by other organ involvement, including cardiac disease and the profound coagulopathies or abnormalities of blood coagulation that characterize their courses.

 In fact, there’s some evidence that the lung disease may, in fact, be initiated in many patients, not from the top from the alveoli, but in fact, through the microcirculation in the lung.
 We’re now in the process of identifying centers to initiate the investigation of the Hemopurifier in this disease.